 Researchers discovered kids who get more physical activity do better in school than children who don’t.
-Academic experts looked at 14 different studies that measure the impact of exercise and mental performance.
-They found students who exercise more score higher on math, language and memory tests.
+Academic experts looked at 14 studies that measure exercise’s impact on mental performance.
+They found students who exercise more score higher on math, language, and memory tests.

-A study conducted in the U.S. followed a group of second and third grade students who spent an extra 90 minutes per day in physical education class.
-These pupils not only scored higher on tests than less-active peers, they also kept weight under control over the next three years.
+A study conducted in the U.S. followed a group of second and third-grade students who spent an extra 90 minutes per day in physical education class.
+These students scored higher on tests than less-active peers and kept their weight under control over the next three years.
 Other research projects showed similar results linking increased physical activity and classroom performance.